 Public attitudes to benefits and benefits claimants

 More generally, there are several different areas of attitudes to benefits that I've written about in one form or another.
-This includes:
+All of these are available via the publications tab, which includes:

-- Trends over time: I was asked to write the chapters on benefits attitudes in the 2017 and 2014 British Social Attitudes reports.
+- Trends over time: I was asked to write the chapters on benefits attitudes in the 2017 and 2014 British Social Attitudes reports, Tax avoidance and benefit manipulation: Views on its morality and prevalence and Benefits and the cost of living: Pressures on the cost of living and attitudes to benefit claiming.

 - A variety of other blog posts: see my posts at the Inequalities blog under the keywords public opinion, political attitudes, and the politics of inequality.